woodstock-dev/chutes_and_ladders/docs/sprint-01.md

 Explore the different methods of movement using dice, there may be more than one die, or a single with any number of sides.
 At the end of sprint, be prepared to discuss your decision.

+> Use the templates found in the src/js directory to complete the stories

 ## Stories

 > Note, normally testing is an expectation, not a single story as the test cases MAY be used to demonstrate the work at the end of the sprint.